-- Because is our priest, we should cling to our belief. - · He understands and empathizes with our - He was just like us, but He did not sin. - Now we can go confidently to the throne of .
-If we ask God for help, He'll give us what we need.
+- ▶ Read Hebrews 4:14-16 and complete the following summary statements. - Because Jesus is our priest, we should cling to our belief. - He understands and empathizes with our weaknesses / infirmities

+- He was just like us, but He did not sin. - Now we can go confidently to the throne of If we ask God for help, He'll give us what we need.